 Friends come in all sorts of shapes and sizes.
 In Amos McGee’s case, all sorts of species, too!
 Every day he spends a little bit of time with each of his friends at the zoo, running races with the tortoise, keeping the shy penguin company, and even reading bedtime stories to the owl.
 But when Amos is too sick to make it to the zoo, his animal friends decide it’s time they returned the favor.

 Girls of a quaint countryside couldn't wait to partake in a beauty pageant!
-Their moms teach a lesson over Hor d'oeuvres, and a pompous girl’s tooth falls out!
+Their moms teach a lesson over Hor oeuvres, and a pompous girl loses a tooth!

-Little Prince's mom preoccupied with some memories, would not speak!
+Little Prince's mom preoccupied with a memory would not speak!
 One day she remarried her husband over a guffaw and snapped out of an awful fog.

-Two opposing sisters craft a Mud Pie business, and the one who loved to fool around finally soars in school.
+Two opposing sisters craft a Mud Pie business, and the one who loves to fool around surprisingly excels in school.

 © 2014 Sheila Craan